 Enabling the Right Settings

-Once you find this option, tap it and continue tapping it.
-You’ll see a small message appear on your device after a couple taps, reading “five steps away from being a developer,” and so on, counting down until you’ve tapped the Build Number enough.
+Once you find this option, tap it several times.
+You’ll see a small message appear on your device after a couple of taps, reading, “five steps away from being a developer,” and so on, counting down until you’ve tapped the Build Number enough.
 You’ll see a small message alert you that you’re now a developer, and you can return back to the main display of your settings menu.

 Activating Mock Location

-Under the Debugging menu, you’ll find an option for “Select mock location app” on older versions of Android, this option is a toggle entitled “Allow mock locations.”
-The former allows us to select a mock location app to utilize our GPS; the former allows us to enable the option to use those apps in the first place.
-Regardless of which version appears on your device, you’ll need to select it from this menu.
+Under the Debugging menu, you’ll find an option for “Select mock location app.”
+On older versions of Android, this option is a toggle entitled “Allow mock locations.”
+Select this option.